Veterans Outer Loop: History

 Construction of the outer loop began in the early 2000s, beginning with the section from US 68 (Bowling Green Road) to KY 90 (Happy Valley Road) to US 31E (Jackson Highway) on the west and north sides of Glasgow, which was completed in 2004.
-This first section was originally designated KY 3160.
+This first section was originally designated as KY 3160.
 During the 2010/11 fiscal year, the road was extended to include another intersection with US 68, a new exit 15 interchange for Cumberland Parkway on the east side of town, ending with an intersection with KY 1307.
-When that extension was completed in 2012, the KY 3160 designation was retired when US 68 was rerouted onto the Outer Loop, and the original US 68 through Glasgow became US 68 Business.
+When that extension was completed in 2012, the KY 3160 designation was decommissioned when US 68 was rerouted onto the Outer Loop, and the original US 68 through Glasgow became US 68 Business.

 On May 28, 2015, the Veterans Outer Loop was extended on Glasgow's west side.
 Construction of the extension began in late 2014.
 The extension traveled from the original western terminus to an intersection with Old Bowling Green Road (KY 1297).
 The project also included a new interchange on Cumberland Parkway at mile marker 8.8, just east of Beaver Creek (a tributary of the Barren River), signed as exit 8.
 Once the new extension had been completed, the KYTC designated the western extension KY 3600.